elite-polito/elite-polito.github.io/news/2023-07-05-eics-report/index.md

 Furthermore, regarding additional browser interactions that Veronica could manage, we are considering features such as automatic documentation lookup and aiding with debugging processes.
 In future iterations, Veronica may be able to suggest possible solutions to bugs, based on the developer's previous actions and commonly accepted fixes.

-Have a look to [the presentation on SlideShare](https://www.slideshare.net/TommasoCal/2023eicsveronicapdf)
+Have a look to [the presentation on SlideShare](https://www.slideshare.net/TommasoCal/2023eicsveronicapdf) and [read the paper on the ACM Digital Library](https://dl.acm.org/doi/10.1145/3596454.3597179)

 <p className="text--center">
 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/J0FnTtiShU6lfa?hostedIn=slideshare&page=upload" width="620" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>